 The total amount of the proposed budget should include both the amount requested from the sponsor and the portion that NYU will contribute.
 See the Cost Sharing Policy.

-The sponsor requires a commitment of effort by the Principal Investigator (PI) during the award.
+The OMB requires a commitment of effort on the part of the PI during the period in which the work is being performed.
 This effort may be expended during the academic year and/or summer.
-See Effort Reporting.

-When estimating costs, there must be consistency with how expenses will be tracked and reported; moreover, proposed budget must be based upon a good faith estimate, which must have a reasonable basis.
+When estimating costs, there must be consistency with how expenses will be tracked and reported; moreover, proposed budget must be based upon a good faith estimate, which must have a reasonable basis and the cost categories (i.e., expense accounts) identified and estimated in the budget must be expensed in the same manner.

 These are costs that were committed in the award budget, but not funded by the sponsor.
 Such costs cannot be billed to the sponsor and must be separately tracked in a cost share program linked to a department operating or discretionary chartfield.
 The same costs cannot be shared among multiple projects with cost share commitments.
 Please refer to the Cost Share Policy for a complete definition of the different types of Cost Share as well as University requirements associated with proposing cost share commitments.